 Selection of suitable tools

 There is not a ‘one size fits all’ method to perform a risk assessment.
 It can be helpful to recognise three phases in the process: data collection, data processing, and expert discussion and evaluation.
 Most tools apply to the second phase but provide the experts in the third phase with valuable information.
 Depending on the nature of the case to be assessed, the data available, and the financial and human resources, the most suitable tool(s) or method(s) may be selected.
 The third phase cannot be skipped, the results of a risk calculation always must be interpreted by an expert.
-Documentation of all three phases is very important – use of the summary form (Section 2.3) is regarded as a minimum.
+Documentation of all three phases is very important – use of the summary form IRMAS (Section 2.3) is regarded as a minimum.

 Each risk assessment should be based on factual data, as far as available.
 Important sources are: